Attachment theory: The attachment theory bubble

-The attachment perspective attracts tender-hearted scientists and layfolk alike because it is seen as putting children and their needs at centre stage of developmental discussions.
+The attachment perspective has drawn scientific and general audience attention alike because it is seen as putting children and their needs at centre stage of developmental discussions.
 Attachment advocates sometimes go further than this, writing as if child-centered parenting styles are a direct consequence of Bowlby's theory (though, in fact, child-centeredness was being popularized a decade or more before he devised his theory).
-The over-estimation of the importance of Bowlby's influence has become a staple of the attachment movement, which often pays tribute to him as if he were a saint.
-Thus the prominent British psychoanalyst Professor Brett Kahr states that Bowlby's findings are now "beyond all doubt", and as a consequence:
+The over-estimation of the importance of Bowlby's influence has become a staple of the attachment movement, which often pays tribute to him.
+The prominent British psychoanalyst Professor Brett Kahr states that Bowlby's findings are now "beyond all doubt", and as a consequence:

 Bowlby's paradigm, now known as attachment theory, deserves a place in the history of medicine, in the history of psychology, in the history of science, and in the history of humanity, as one of the greatest achievements, on a par, I wish to suggest, with the art of Leonardo da Vinci, the music of Wolfgang Amadeus Mozart, and the nonviolent militarism of Mohandas Gandhi.

-Fulsome praise for high-profile attachment theorists is commonplace within attachment theory-promoting circles.
-Thus Peter Fonagy and his colleagues state that attachment theory is securely based on "the complex and meticulous observational work of Mary Ainsworth", and that the concept of internal working models has been sanctioned by some of the "greatest minds in the attachment field".
+Praise for high-profile attachment theorists is commonplace within circles that promote attachment theory.
+Peter Fonagy and his colleagues state that attachment theory is securely based on "the complex and meticulous observational work of Mary Ainsworth", and that the concept of internal working models has been sanctioned by some of the "greatest minds in the attachment field".

-The presence of a strong in-group and out-group dynamic within attachment advocacy is confirmed by the way that those 'inside the bubble' fail to see the theory's scientific short-comings until they remove themselves.
-Here is Judi Mesman's observation:
+The presence of a strong in-group and out-group dynamic within attachment advocacy is confirmed by the way that those 'inside the bubble' fail to see the theory's scientific shortcomings until they remove themselves.
+As Judi Mesman observed:

 Having been academically 'raised' in one of the world's strongholds of attachment research, I was a firm believer of the universality assumptions of attachment theory and its methods.
 It wasn't until I started working with young scholars from the Global South, collecting video data of family life in over 20 countries, that I could not escape questioning the basis for some of these universality claims.

-Conversely, if scientists who work inside the attachment theory bubble publish results which do seriously challenge the claims of attachment theory, those results are typically ignored and the scientists themselves ostracised.
+Conversely, if scientists who work inside the attachment theory bubble publish results which do seriously challenge the claims of attachment theory, those results are typically ignored, and the scientists themselves ostracised.
 For example, the findings and arguments that Michael Lamb and colleagues published in the 1980s to challenge the attachment perspective are neither referenced nor discussed in the latest edition of The Handbook of Attachment (a book of 43 chapters), Lamb's attachment-advocating colleagues having "effectively ostracized" him.